Persistent homology for functionals: Vietoris and C ech homology for compact metric spaces

 As an alternative to the nerve construction, for a cover $\alpha \in \Cov(X)$ one can define $\Vietoris(\alpha)$ as the simplicial complex

-which again yields a functor from $\Cov(X)$ to simplicial complexes.
-This construction is dual to the nerve construction in the sense of Dowker's Theorem \cite{Dowker.1952}, which asserts that the two complexes $\Nrv (\alpha)$ and $\Vietoris (\alpha)$ are homotopy equivalent.
+This construction is dual to the nerve construction in the sense of Dowker's Theorem \cite{Dowker.1952}, which asserts that the two complexes $\Nrv (\alpha)$ and $\Vietoris (\alpha)$ are homotopy equivalent after geometric realization.
 As a consequence, we have that $H (\Nrv (\alpha); \F) \cong H (\Vietoris (\alpha); \F)$.
 This isomorphism is natural with respect to refinement of covers, so we get an alternative description of \v{C}ech homology as